johnston9/MS3-Shot-Caller/README.md

  - Click Enable Automatic Deployment then click Deploy Branch.

  - Click "View" to launch the app.

+### Clarification

+Clarification on steps taken in the terminal to create the app using pip3 to install packages without requirements.txt and how to create the Procfile.

+##### pip3 install Flask

+##### pip3 install flask-pymongo
+- So Flask can communicate with Mongo install 'flask-pymongo'.

+##### pip3 install dnspython
+- Install 'dnsython' in order to use the Mongo SRV connection string.

+##### echo web: python app.py > Procfile
+- This tells Heroku what language the app is using.

+##### 6. pip3 freeze --local > requirements.txt
+- A requirements.txt containing all Flask dependencies is needed for Heroku to run the app.

 [Back to Table of Content](#table-of-content)